korzhcom-content/easyquery.net-docs-astro/src/content/docs/how-to/how-to-limit-columns-from-duplication.md

 ---
-title: 'How to limit columns from duplication '
+title: How to limit columns from duplication
 slug: how-to/how-to-limit-columns-from-duplication
 sidebar:
   order: 100